lantoli/terraform-provider-lantoli/docs/resources/advanced_cluster.md

 - This would improve observability by providing direct access to actual operational values from the resource without requiring a separate data source
 - Note: Effective fields would still show `(known after apply)` markers, but user-configured spec fields would not, resulting in clearer plan output overall

 **Migration recommendation:** Adopt `use_effective_fields = true` in v2.x to prepare for the v3.x transition and benefit from improved auto-scaling workflows immediately.
+When enabling or disabling this attribute, apply it in a separate Terraform operation without other cluster configuration changes to avoid validation errors.

 ## Considerations and Best Practices